Rob Schenck: Ten Commandments Project

-Congressional Testimony

-In December 2022, Schenck was called to testify before the House Judiciary Committee hearing regarding the Supreme Court.
-He came under "withering criticism" by some House members, who called him, "a pathetic grifter," and a "con man" with "zero credibility."

-National activities
+Monument relocation from Ohio

+In May 2009, Schenck joined Republican Rep. Jean Schmidt and other Ohio leaders help relocate a Ten Commandments sculpture.
+The 3-foot by 3-foot granite sculpture, which weighs 850 pounds, is one of four monuments removed by federal court order from the fronts of public schools in rural Adams County, Ohio.
+The monument was placed in a prominent position on private property.
+The monument is identical to the one situated in the front of the Faith and Action ministry center on Capitol Hill.

 Judge Moore's Monument

 In 2003, Schenck helped organize a supportive demonstration outside of the Alabama Judicial building, seat of the state's Supreme Court when Roy Moore was chief justice.
 By that time, Schenck had a long cooperative association with Moore who refused to relocate a granite monument to the historic basis of the law that included the Ten Commandments.
 The monument was eventually ordered moved by US District Judge Myron Thompson.
 When US marshals were dispatched to supervise the removal, Schenck and several others surrounded the monument, knelt and started to pray.
 He was arrested and held for 5½ hours while the monument was moved.
 Schenck was interviewed on numerous television shows regarding the events.